robinator/espn-scraper/README.md

 # Scoreboard

 Scoreboard is a simple gem for scraping teams and scores from websites.
 Currently only ESPN is supported, but more sites are to follow.
-This code is a fork of (and borrows heavily from) aj0strow's [espn-scraper](https://github.com/aj0strow/espn-scraper)
+This code is a fork of (and borrows heavily from) aj0strow's awesome [espn-scraper](https://github.com/aj0strow/espn-scraper).
 ```ruby
 Scoreboard::ESPN.responding?
 # => true